Quick Answer

 Q: Hospital kab jaana chahiye?

-A: GO IMMEDIATELY if: blue/grey lips or nails, severe breathing difficulty, child can't talk or cry from breathing trouble, drooling/can't swallow, child very listless or agitated, no improvement with steam/cool air.
-See doctor same day if: stridor continues at rest, multiple severe episodes same night, not drinking, symptoms worsening.
-When in doubt, get child checked!
+A: Call 112 (national emergency) or 108 (ambulance), or GO IMMEDIATELY, if: blue/grey lips or nails, severe breathing difficulty, child can’t talk or cry from breathing trouble, drooling/can’t swallow, child very listless or agitated.
+Any baby under 3 months with croup symptoms or a fever of 100.4°F (38°C) or higher must be seen the same day.
+See a doctor the same day if: stridor continues at rest, multiple severe episodes the same night, not drinking, or symptoms worsening.
+When in doubt, get your child checked!

 Child has croup symptoms?
 Babynama’s pediatricians are available 24/7 to guide you.
 Chat with us on WhatsApp!